hoppscotch/docs/content/en/quickstart/tests.md

 </code-group>

-These tests will sccuessfully pass once you send the request.
+These tests will successfully pass once you send the request.

 <img src="/tests/response-dark.png" class="dark-img"  alt=""/>